cloudevents/spec/cesql/spec.md

 The CloudEvents Expression Language assumes the input always includes, but is not limited to, a single valid and type-checked CloudEvent instance.
 An expression MUST NOT mutate the value of the input CloudEvent instance, nor any of the other input values.
 The evaluation of an expression observes the concept of [referential transparency][referential-transparency-wiki].
-The output of a CESQL expression evaluation is always a _boolean_, an _integer_ or a _string_, and it might include an error.
+The primary output of a CESQL expression evaluation is always a _boolean_, an _integer_ or a _string_.
+The secondary output of a CESQL expression evaluation is a set of errors which occurred during evaluation.
+This set MAY be empty, indicating that no error occurred during execution of the expression.
+The value used by CESQL engines to represent an empty set of errors is out of the scope of this specification.

 The CloudEvents Expression Language doesn't support the handling of the data field of the CloudEvent instances, due to its polymorphic nature and complexity.
 Users that need this functionality ought to use other more appropriate tools.